integreat-io/integreat/README.md

 even be able to reuse a mapping for several sources or several types, in which case you can specify an array of source ids on `source` or an array of types on `type`.

+Note that it is also possible to define on a source which mappings it will need.
+The source will then reference the mapping `id`.
+You may combine these two ways of connecting a source with mappings, but know that mappings defined by id on the source will "win" if there's a conflict.

 ### Paths
 Mappings, attributes, and relationships all have an optional `path` property,